Covariance of Scattering Amplitudes from Counting Carefully: Counting Tree Graphs

 For the case of Feynman diagrams an additional refinement is required.
 In particular the number of off-shell legs per vertex must be identified.
 The refinement is achieved through a new set of weights, since this refinement is specifically for Feynman diagrams, it is reasonable to redefine variables to remove the off-set as follows.

 Consider a set of variables $\vec{a}_i = (a_{i,0}, \dots,a_{i,i})$ with $a_{i,0}$ corresponding to a vertex with $i$ legs and all being on-shell, while $a_{i,i}$ refers to the same vertex but with all legs off-shell.
-To remove the off-set, $\vec{a}_1$ will now be identified with the 1 point vertex, $\vec{a}_2$ the two point and so on.
+Since the focus of this counting is specific to Feynman diagrams, it makes sense to remove the off-set present in the graph theory conventions, thus $\vec{a}_1$ will now be identified with the 1 point vertex, $\vec{a}_2$ the two point and so on, thus the variables $a_i$ will correspond to vertices with $i$ legs, unlike in \ref{subsec:Counting topologies}, where they corresponded to vertices with $i+2$ legs.

 The number of Feynman diagrams $\mathcal{F}_{n,k}$ where $n$ is the number of external legs and $k$ the number of vertices is given by the following series